-Urszula Niewiadomska-Flis is Associate Professor of American studies at the John Paul II Catholic University of Lublin, Poland.
-Her scholarly interests encompass representations of foodways in literature and film, fiction of regional America, especially literature of the American South, American short story, and ethnic/immigrant literatures of the USA, as well as American TV series.
+I am Associate Professor of American studies at the John Paul II Catholic University of Lublin, Poland.
+My scholarly interests encompass representations of foodways in literature and film, fiction of regional America, especially literature of the American South, American short story, and ethnic/immigrant literatures of the USA, as well as American TV series.

-Her most recent book publication Live and Let Di(n)e: Food and Race in the Texts of the American South (2017) was awarded “the 2018 American Studies Network Book Prize” by the American Studies Network (of EAAS) for a remarkable book published in English by a European scholar on any aspect of American Studies.
-She is also a guest editor of “Other Souths on Page and Screen” the themed special issue of Polish Journal for American Studies (2019).
+I am the author of four monographs, one of them – Live and Let Di(n)e: Food and Race in the Texts of the American South (2017) was awarded “the 2018 American Studies Network Book Prize” by the American Studies Network (of EAAS) for a remarkable book published in English by a European scholar on any aspect of American Studies.
+I am also a guest editor of “Other Souths on Page and Screen” the themed special issue of Polish Journal for American Studies (2019).

 Orcid number: 0000-0003-0840-6497